microsoft/DSynth/README.md

 ```

 # To Run
-The project is "mostly" setup to run out of the box and requires prerequisites to support the image generation feature of DSynth (for Mac and Linux).
+The project is "mostly" setup to run out of the box.
 After starting DSynth, you will see payloads in the format of CSV, JSON, XML and RAW written to console.
-Images are turned off by default, but can easily be enabled by setting `"isPushEnabled": true,` in `sample-providers.json` for the `ImageTemplateSample` provider.

 ### Mac Prerequisites:
 ```